nervosbook/book/content/book/en/storage-focused.md

 ## A Storage-based Economics Model

-Nervos' goal to be storage-foucsed blockchain will be acheived by a storage-based economic model.
+CKB's goal to be a storage-foucsed blockchain will be acheived by a storage-based economic model.

 What is a storage-based economics model?
 Even though CKB also charges on computation, but storage-based model means it charges for storage, by space and time comsumption.
 That's why Nervos has secondary issuance and NervosDAO to cellect storage rent, see the episode NervosDAO for more info on this.
 A storage-based ecomomics model means the users will pay for storage occupation.